reallocf/LinkedIn_Hangman/README.txt

     I've also conceptualized a way to split the problem into multiple threads, further speeding up the runtime, but I don't know enough about threading to do so at this time - but I hope to learn!

     Finally, it would be really interesting to see how this challenge would be tackled with an even larger dictionary.
 I figure that, at scale (hundreds of millions of words), this algorithm won't work because it will take too long, so maybe approaching it from another perspective (is this where prefix trees come in?) will be more effective at the cost of accuracy.

-Or maybe you just need to throw the processing power of a few hundred locally networked servers at it.
+What I learned:

+     I learned a ton while working on this project.

+     I've been coding in C for the past 6 months, so switching gears to python took a few days.
+I also am not at all experienced in python, and I learned a ton about list comprehensions, dictionaries, and general python best practices over the last week.

+     I also had never set up a postgres database from scratch and I was really pleased that it took only an hour or two of tinkering before I got it working.

+     In terms of logic, at the very end of the project I did a complete overhaul where I used a rather abstract function (input_looper) and based all of the elements that required user input - so much of the game - around it.
+I think that this ultimately lead to much more readable, logical code where handling user input was always taken care of via this function instead of on the fly.

+What I now know I need to learn:

+     I will definitely be seeking to understand Python commenting, file structure, and directory structure best practices.

+     I also need to practice writing code more python-like (pythonically?) in general, especially in terms of leaning on existing standard Python functions.

+     I'd love to learn more about how to optimize runtime in Python.
+At first I wrote '-best' without leveraging list comprehensions and it was orders of magnitude slower than when I refactored it into what it is now.
+I'll definitely be looking into why list comprehensions are so much faster.

+     I'm also really interested in better ways of visualizing how '-best' works.
+I just started an Udacity Nanodegree in Artifical Intelligence on Friday (Feb 17th) and the program appears to be going over some agent visualization techniques (as well as general data visualization techniques) so hopefully that will be applicable!

 Anyways, thank you for the problem and I hope you have as much fun playing with my implementation as I did building it.